marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Perhaps the most important thing I did to optimize things, was to examine the benchmarking test results:

 1. *Which step is taking too much time, and how can we minimize that?*
-2. Backtracking your code until it worked better: turning off individual functions until it barely works, until the performance is acceptable;
+2. Backtracking that code until it worked better: turning off individual functions until it barely works, until the performance is acceptable;
 3. Finding the next thing to optimize, and `GOTO 1` *ad nauseam*.

 Keep measuring every step so you gain a better understanding of what's *actually* happening inside your browser.